ajay-develops/punjabi-beats/README.md

-# Spotify Clone App (Next.js)
+# Punjabi Beats

 ## Introduction

-This is a Spotify clone app created using Next.js, a React framework for server-side rendering and building modern web applications.
-The app replicates the core functionalities of Spotify, allowing users to discover, search, and play music.
+Punjabi Beats is a music streaming app created using Next.js, a React framework for server-side rendering and building modern web applications.
+The app allows users to discover, search, and play music.
 All songs and associated artwork are stored using Supabase, a backend-as-a-service (BaaS) platform.
 All songs are free to play - no subscriptions required!

 ## Features